People hate change.

 Again, strike while the iron is hot.
 If you wait too long, your catalytic may fade from memory, the pain will become less acute, and the group's willingness to walk the difficult road of change will wane.
 In this way, your campaign to nudge people toward change walks a thin line between pushing them too fast and giving just enough time to take it in.

 Just because change is inherently uncomfortable, it does not mean you shouldn't find opportunities to make it as easy as possible.
-Employees do not want to feel out of the loop or forced into using a new process of piece of software.
-Unfortunately, many a business leader has neglected the relatively easy step of gaining employee buy-in prior to making a change—and then regretted cutting this corner.
+Employees do not want to feel out of the loop or forced into using a new process or piece of software.
+Unfortunately, many business leaders have neglected the relatively easy step of gaining employee buy-in as part of their change management process—and then regretted cutting this corner.

 When a change initiative is implemented without communication or explanation, resentment can set in and lead to reluctance to participate in the initiative.
 Some will even try to defeat the initiative.
 The Intuit Quickbase blog offers this insight: